 The Schooner Phoebe was taken as a prize by the USS Ganges off Matanzes, Cuba, on the morning of July 21, 1800, two days after the Prudent.[i]
 Neither her ship’s log or port registration records have survived.
-We know she was from Charleston, but little else of her origin or size except that a vessel carrying 118 slaves would have had a capacity of at least 100 tons, about three times that of the Prudent.[ii]
+We know she was from Charleston, with a capacity of 78 tons, but little else.
+The people aboard would have been packed in very tightly, since a vessel bearing 118 slaves would have typically had a capacity of at least 100 tons, given the typical ratio of 1.1 slaves/ton.
+It was 1.5 in this case.[ii]

-We do know that on October 6, 1799, on behalf of the Phoebe’s owner, William McLeod of Charleston, her captain at the time, Edward Welsh, accepted a consignment of 45 Africans at Bance Island, Sierra Leone, from John Tilley, the agent of John and Alexander Anderson of London.
+We do know that at Bance Island, Sierra Leone, on October 6, 1799, Edward Welsh, the Phoebe’s captain, accepted a consignment of 45 Africans on behalf of the Phoebe’s owner, William McLeod of Charleston from John Tilley, the agent of John and Alexander Anderson of London.
 As laid out in the schedule below, the Andersons were to pay costs and a 10% commission to McLeod to sell the captives and return the net proceeds to them, precisely estimated at $13,056.30 (more than $250,000 today).
 The projected costs included an 8% allowance for deaths. [iii]

 |Sales of 45 Negros, on account of John Anderson, Alexander Anderson, and John Tilly.
 Received from Africa per Schooner Phoebe, Capt.
 Welsh